TheBosonProject/Boson-Control-Server/README.md

 # Boson

-Desktop share and unify software
+__Desktop share and unify software__

+Application used to share desktop and composite a desktop from others